 version (required, string): Version number for this list format.
 The version number shall be changed if the format/contents of the STI-CA list is modified or extended.

 exp: The timestamp after which the service provider considers this list of STI-CAs no longer valid.
 This field shall be a number containing a NumericDate value, which is recommended to be updated daily.
-The Service Provider shall request an updated list at some short interval before the current list expires (an interval of one hour is recommended).
+The STI Participant shall request an updated list at some short interval before the current list expires (an interval of one hour is recommended).

 sequence (required, int): The sequence number is incremented by one each time a new list is provided by the STI-PA.
 A 64-bit integer is recommended.